cobycloud/quantum-error-correction/README.rst

 License
 -------

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the `MIT License <https://opensource.org/licenses/MIT>`_ - see the [LICENSE](LICENSE) file for details.

 Contribution
 ------------

 Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to this project.
+Please submit a pull request to start contributing to this project.

 This README provides a comprehensive guide on using the `SurfaceCodeQubit` class, including licensing and contribution details.
 Feel free to customize and expand it based on your specific requirements.